 Lion Rock Resources Inc. (formerly King's Bay Resources Corp.)
-Management's Discussion and Analysis For the Year Ended December 31, 2022
+Management's Discussion and Analysis For the Three Months Ended March 31, 2023

-The following Management Discussion and Analysis ("MD&A") of the financial position and results of operations for Lion Rock Resources Inc. (the "Company" or "Lion Rock") should be read in conjunction with the audited consolidated financial statements as at December 31, 2022 and for the year then ended, which are prepared using accounting policies consistent with International Financial Reporting Standards.
+The following Management Discussion and Analysis ("MD&A") of the financial position and results of operations for Lion Rock Resources Inc. (the "Company" or "Lion Rock") should be read in conjunction with the condensed consolidated interim financial statements as at March 31, 2023 and for the three months then ended, which are prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS").